seanwoodward33/GettingAndCleaningDataCourseProject/CodeBook.md

 The measurements are clasified into one of two domains, either in the time domain or the frequency domain.
 Frequency domain signals are achieved by performing a FFT to the time domain signals.

+The accelerometer from the smartphone measures in standard gravity units 'g' and the body acceleration is obtained by subtracting the gravity from the total acceleration.
+Angular velocity vectors measured by the gyroscope are given in units of radians/second.
+Jerk is the rate of change of acceleration.

-### Mean values of the body accelerometer in the X, Y and Z direction in the time domain (meters / seconds^2)
+### Mean values of the body accelerometer in the X, Y and Z direction in the time domain

 - 'timeDomainBodyAccelerometerMeanX'
 - 'timeDomainBodyAccelerometerMeanY'